 Another option is to consider off-campus accommodation.
 There are a number of rental units available according to one’s budget.
 However, usually, it’s very difficult for the student to afford an apartment alone so he/she may choose to share an apartment.
 Most apartments are unfurnished.
 Prices can vary from C$500 to C$1500 per month according to location.

-Many international students can take up a part-time job during their study.
-They can work at retail, restaurants, grocery stores etc. A minimum wage varies from province to province ranging from $10.96 to 14.50 per hour.
+Many international students can take up a part-time job during their studies.
+They can work in retail, restaurants, grocery stores, etc. A minimum wage varies from province to province ranging from $10.96 to 14.50 per hour.
 Students interested to pursue an academic career can assist lectures or opt for teaching/research assistant fellowships.
 Study permit extension

 Co-op Work permits